-Change contaminated clothing
+Change out of soiled clothing

 Change out of clothing that is heavily soiled with oil as soon as possible.
 Oils can be hazardous to your health.

 - Used oil must be collected and disposed of. - If the skin is damaged by oil or lubricant, seek medical advice immediately.